rsoftone/fortran-training/README.md

 ## Quickstart
 Windows users:
-Download the zip file for this repository and expand it in C:\Users\REPLACE-WITH-YOUR-DOCUMENTS-PATH...
+Download the zip file for this repository and expand it in (for example)

+C:\Users\REPLACE-WITH-YOUR-DOCUMENTS-PATH

 Then: